MaitrySinha21/MaitrySinha21/README.md

 ###        <img src="https://media.giphy.com/media/EacR87xBJE8wiF94pe/giphy.gif" width="420px" height="350px">

+Hi,
     I'm Maitry Sinha, a Passionate and Data Scientist.
 My area of expertise are Deep Learning, Computer vision & Machine Learning.
 I am currently focusing on more       deeper parts of Computer vision section and trying to understand them better and also trying to enhance my knowledge in NLP field.

 ---